High Tea at Butchart Gardens near Victoria, Canada

 The bottom plate held meats wrapped in pastries and small vegetable sandwiches.
 The middle plate had desserts and confections on it.
 The top plate was for scones and Devonshire cream.
 Everything melted in our mouths as we emptied the plates.
 The service and staff were superb.
 If you visit the gardens, I highly recommend you start with the High Tea!

 We followed paths throughout five uniquely beautiful gardens and to the Tod Inlet close to Brentwood Bay.
+This is a small part of the Japanese garden.

 Just a few of the many beautiful flowers we enjoyed.
 Butchart Gardens is a camera’s paradise!